tech-conferences/confs.tech/README.md

     "twitter": "",
   }
 ```

 Dates are formatted like `YYYY-MM-DD`, and if the date has not been defined yet, you can use this format as well: `YYYY-MM`.

+- To add JavaScript conferences, create a Pull Request on the [javascript-conferences repo](https://github.com/tech-conferences/javascript-conferences).
+- For all other conferences, create a Pull Request on this repo.

 ## Active contributors
 - [Nima Izadi](https://nimz.co)